 About the Pre-Veterinary Medicine Program

 Doctors of veterinary medicine are medical professionals whose primary responsibility is protecting the health and welfare of animals.
 Veterinarians diagnose and control animal diseases, treat sick and injured animals, prevent the transmission of animal diseases to people, and advise owners on proper care of pets and livestock.
 Veterinarians can work in a variety of settings, from rural care of livestock for a major corporation to wildlife preservation for the government.
 Most veterinary schools will require students to take the MCAT or the GRE as admission criteria.
-Requirements beyond core classes include: BIOL 208: Microbiology, BIOL 320: Vertebrate Physiology, BIOL 322: Advanced Genetics, CHEM 208: Analytical Chemistry, and CHEM 336: Biochemistry.
+Requirements beyond core classes include: BIOL 208: Microbiology, BIOL 320: Vertebrate Physiology, BIOL 322: Advanced Genetics, CHEM 208: Analytical Chemistry, and BIOL/CHEM 336: Biochemistry.

 This course examines the structure and function of nucleic acids and proteins.
 The molecular mechanisms of replication, transcription, mRNA processing and translation will be emphasized.
 In addition, regulation of these processes will be explored.
 Lecture and laboratory.
 Intended for students majoring in biology or related disciplines.